 The mission of STEAC is to provide immediate short-term assistance with basic necessities to Yolo County families and individuals with income below the poverty level.
-Assistance may include help with rent, utilities, furniture, clothing, food and other basic necessities.
+Assistance may include help with rent, utilities, food and other basic necessities.

 History: A Rainstorm of Need